 On the road, the Mirai behaves just like an electric car up to about 30 mph, with strong, smooth acceleration and only a few subtle extra mechanical noises in the background.
 Its handling is acceptable, but numb—much like the current generation of Prius.
 The fuel-cell vehicle is far from a car that invites you to throw it around twisty mountain roads, but it serves as perfectly viable transportation if you're within range of a fueling station.

 And that's the car's biggest challenge: The Toyota Mirai will be invisible to the vast majority of U.S. drivers, unless they see it in Toyota marketing.
-The Hyundai Tucson Fuel Cell is already on sale—almost 100 have been delivered in about a year—and Honda will also its Clarity sometime in 2016.
+The Honda Clarity Fuel Cell is essentially the same, though we view it as a more convincing and better example of hydrogen fuel-cell technology.
 But all of those will be restricted to certain areas of California until the fueling infrastructure arrives to support longer trips.
 As of January 2018, that state has about three dozen hydrogen fueling stations.
 Meanwhile, the U.S. will likely pass 1 million plug-in electric cars on the road during 2018.